ttys3/get-cpu-frequency-slow/README.md

 total time elapsed in get_cpu_frequency() is: 264.696121ms
 ```

-but there's also rarely condition result in very good result, like this:
+but there's also **rarely** result in very low latency result, like this:

 ```
 ❯ make run